 6. A safety screen is recommended to protect the operator from flying debris.
 Keep the cabin windows and doors closed during operation.

-7. To cut, open the crusher jaws, position the object on the cutting blade on the fixed jaw side and close crusher jaws.
+7. To cut, position the object between the cutting blades and close the jaws.
 When the crusher jaws close, a slewing function will work enabling cutting in right angle.